-In light of COVID-19, the Workers’ Action Centre will not be open for in-person drop-ins or workshops.
-Our hotline will remain open.
+The Workers’ Action Centre phone line is open 3 days per week.
 If you have a workplace problem, please call us at 416-531-0778 (Toll-free: 1-855-531-0778), and leave a message asking to speak to someone in your language.
 All support from the Workers’ Action Centre is free and confidential!

-Our regular phone line hours are: Monday to Thursday, 12 pm to 5 pm
+Our regular phone line hours are: Monday, Wednesday, and Friday from 12 pm to 5 pm

-The Workers’ Action Centre is a member of the Migrant Rights Network that is spearheading our regularization campaign.
+The Workers’ Action Centre is a member of the Migrant Rights Network.
 Many of our WAC members are migrant and undocumented workers who have risked their health at essential jobs and been denied equal access to healthcare and income support.
-That’s why it’s exciting to be part of the fight for regularization – for the chance to make sure no one gets left behind.
-Find more details in our update Status for All: Fight for Regularization this Summer!
+That’s why regularization and status for all are so important to the WAC community.

 ONTARIO’S 3 TEMPORARY PAID SICK DAYS EXPIRED